harunpehlivan/connectthedots/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2FezHat-IoTHubs/README.md

 	_Setting the FEZ hat example as the default project_

-1. Ensure that the target platform for the project is set to "**ARM**":
+3. Ensure that the target platform for the project is set to "**ARM**":

 	![arm-target-platform](Images/arm-target-platform.png?raw=true)

-1. Build the solution to restore the NuGet packages, and make sure it builds:
+4. Build the solution to restore the NuGet packages, and make sure it builds:

 	![ghifezhat-build-solution](Images/ghifezhat-build-solution.png?raw=true)

 	![ghifezhat-build-succeeded](Images/ghifezhat-build-succeeded.png?raw=true)

+5. If after building the solution you still see IntelliSense errors in the code, you may need to close and re-open Visual Studio, then re-open the solution.

 	> **Note:** Now you will inspect the sample code to see how it works.
 Bear in mind that this example is intended to show all the available features of the shield, while in this lab you will use just a couple of them (temperature and light sensors).

-3. Open the _MainPage.xaml.cs_ file and locate the **Setup** method.
+6. Open the _MainPage.xaml.cs_ file and locate the **Setup** method.

 	````C#
 	private async void Setup()